neverything/laravel-claude-code-setup/README.md

 - "List recent commits from my private GitHub repo"
 - "Show me open pull requests"
 - "What's the current branch status?"

-### 🎨 Figma Design Integration
-- "Analyze this Figma design: https://www.figma.com/design/ABC123/MyProject"
-- "Convert this Figma button component to a Livewire component"
-- "Extract the color palette from this Figma file for Tailwind CSS"

 ### 🧠 Memory & Learning
 - "Remember that we use Filament for admin panels"